Dark matter in classically conformal theories: WIMP and supercooling: Phenomenology

 Another constraint arises from the DM direct detection, which sets bound on the spin-independent (SI) scattering cross section between $X^\pm$ and a nucleon $N$.
 This observable can be systematically analyzed within an effective field theory framework (see, e.g., Ref.~\cite{Liang:2025kkl}).
 In our model, the interaction is controlled by the renormalizable Higgs portal coupling, yielding~\cite{Baek:2012se} \be \sigma_{\text{SI}} = \frac{\mu_{XN}^2}{\pi} \frac{g_X^4 \sin^2 2\theta}{4 v^2} m_N^2 f_N^2 \left( \frac{1}{m_h^2} - \frac{1}{m_s^2} \right)^2 \ee where $\mu_{XN} = m_X m_N / (m_X+m_N)$ is the reduced mass of the DM-nucleon system, and $f_N \approx 0.3$ \cite{Hoferichter:2015dsa} is the effective nucleon coupling.
 As $\theta$ decreases with increasing $w$, this cross section is naturally suppressed for heavier DM.
 Comparing our parameter space with the latest limits from LZ~\cite{LZ:2024zvo} and PandaX-4T~\cite{PandaX:2024qfu} yields the hatched gray exclusion region shown in the figure, where the entire WIMP scenario is now ruled out.

-The supercooled DM and monopole DM scenarios remain viable under current experimental constraints.
-Their indirect detection, however, is possible through LLP searches targeting the neutral scalar $s$.
-As shown in the left panel of Fig.~\ref{fig:DM_ex}, both non-WIMP scenarios occupy the large-$w$ region, where the mixing angle $\theta$ between $s$ and $h$ is highly suppressed.
-This suppression leads to a correspondingly small total decay width $\Gamma_s \propto \sin^2 \theta$, rendering $s$ sufficiently long-lived to be accessible at future LLP searches.
+The supercooled DM scenario remains viable under current experimental constraints and can be probed via gravitational waves (GWs) from the FOPT at future space-based interferometers such as LISA~\cite{LISA:2017pwj} and BBO~\cite{Crowder:2005nr}, with detectability defined by a signal-to-noise ratio above 50 using standard formulas~\cite{Caprini:2015zlo,Caprini:2019egz} for an integration time of $0.75\times 4$ years; TianQin~\cite{TianQin:2015yph} and Taiji~\cite{Ruan:2018tsw} are expected to reach comparable sensitivity.
+While Ref.~\cite{Liu:2024fly} argued that the $m_s < m_h$ regime yields an extremely strong but short-duration FOPT (i.e., large $\beta/H_*$) and thus an undetectable GW signal, we find that its calculation omitted the initial bubble radius $R_0(T)$ in \Eq{eq:I(T)}, which becomes crucial in an ultra-supercooled FOPT.\footnote{We thank Felix Br\"{u}mmer and Giacomo Ferrante for pointing this out to us.} Restoring this term and using $(8\pi)^{1/3}/(R_*H_*)$ instead of $\beta/H$ in the GW spectrum calculation significantly enhances the amplitude, bringing the signal into the detectable range.
+Further indirect detection is possible through LLP searches for the neutral scalar $s$.
+The supercooled DM scenario occupies the large-$w$ region, where the mixing angle $\theta$ between $s$ and $h$ is highly suppressed.
+This leads to a correspondingly small total decay width $\Gamma_s \propto \sin^2 \theta$, rendering $s$ sufficiently long-lived to be accessible at future LLP searches.
 The colored dashed contours in Fig.~\ref{fig:DM_ex} indicate the projected sensitivities of experiments such as FASER~\cite{FASER:2018eoc}, CODEX-b~\cite{Gligorov:2017nwh}, and SHiP~\cite{SHiP:2020vbd}.

-In the right panel of Fig.~\ref{fig:DM_ex} ($m_s > m_h$), both the WIMP and supercooled DM scenarios are allowed by current experimental limits, although WIMP masses below $\sim 2$ TeV are excluded by direct detection.
-The WIMP region can be efficiently probed via GWs from the FOPT.
-Detectable signals fall within the sensitivity reach of future space-based interferometers such as LISA~\cite{LISA:2017pwj} and BBO~\cite{Crowder:2005nr}, as delineated by the blue and light-blue regions.
-Detectability is defined by a signal-to-noise ratio exceeding 50, evaluated using standard numerical formulas~\cite{Caprini:2015zlo,Caprini:2019egz} for an integration time of $\mathcal{T} = 0.75 \times 4$ years.
-TianQin~\cite{TianQin:2015yph} and Taiji~\cite{Ruan:2018tsw} are expected to achieve comparable sensitivity.
-In contrast, as emphasized in Ref.~\cite{Liu:2024fly}, the $m_s < m_h$ regime has an extremely strong yet short-lived FOPT, making its GW signal undetectable.